tmobile/magentaA11y/_checklist-web/header.md

   skip-links: |
     Focus moves directly to the header or navigation
   tab: |
-    Nothing, headings are not focusable unless they are actionable
+    Nothing, headers are not typically in the tab order
-  arrow-keys: |
-    Headings are browsed

 mobile:
   swipe: |
     Focus moves directly to the header or navigation